Favourites

 • Xiaomi: The king of value for money.
 You often get high-end specifications (such as super-fast charging) for a mid-range price.

-• Oppo: Focuses heavily on design and innovative camera features, especially for portrait photography.
-Their SuperVOOC fast-charging technology is also leading.
+• Oppo: Strong focus on design and innovative camera features, particularly for portrait photography.
+Their SuperVOOC fast-charging technology is also industry-leading.

-• Motorola: A rock-solid player in the budget and mid-range segment.
-Their phones often have a "clean" Android version, excellent battery life and an attractive design.
+• Motorola: A rock-solid player in the budget and mid-range segments.
+Their phones often feature a ‘clean’ version of Android, excellent battery life and a stylish design.

-• Sony: For the gourmet.
-Sony phones target multimedia enthusiasts and creators, with features from their professional cameras, TVs and audio products.
+• Sony: For the connoisseur.
+Sony phones are aimed at multimedia enthusiasts and creators, featuring functions from their professional cameras, TVs and audio products.

-• HMD: The makers behind the recent Nokia phones are now steering their own course.
-It focuses heavily on repairability ("Human Mobile Devices"): phones that you can easily open yourself to replace a battery or screen.
-Moreover, it is European.
+• HMD: The makers behind the recent Nokia phones are now charting their own course.
+The focus is strongly on repairability ("Human Mobile Devices"): phones that you can easily open yourself to replace a battery or screen.
+What’s more, it’s European.

-If you still can't figure it out despite all the help, you can always take a look at telefoon.co.uk.
-They may be able to help you further.
+If, despite all the help, you still can’t sort it out, you can always take another look at telefoon.nl.
+Perhaps they can help you further.

 Top